Mammography uses X-rays to create images of the breast. These images are called mammograms.

 The recall rate of a mammography center is the percent of women who are called back for more tests.
 Some centers may share their recall rate with you.
 This information may help you understand your chances of being called back.

-It is not uncommon to be called back for an abnormal finding on a mammogram.
-Although there is no “gold standard” recall rate, in the U.S., about 10 percent of women are called back [8-9].
+It's not uncommon to be called back for an abnormal finding on a mammogram.
+Although there is no “gold standard” recall rate, in the U.S., about 10-12 percent of women are called back after a mammogram [13-15].

-If you are called back, don’t panic.
+If you are called back, try not to panic or worry.
 Most abnormal findings are not breast cancer.

 Learn about follow-up after an abnormal mammogram.